ucsb-cs48-w19/6pm-ucsb-rooms/README.md

 ## Summary

-Find a nice place to study, meet, and utilize space within UCSB all in one app.
+Find a nice place to study, meet, and utilize space at UCSB all in one app.

 This web app scrapes the course schedules at UCSB and then allows a user to search for an available room.
 This means that people can easily find space to meet up or study, and know how long a classroom is empty.